Troubleshooting Sitemap source issues

 Context and symptoms:

-• When accessing the quick view of an item, you notice that a login page content appears instead of the content of the page specified by the URI.
+• When accessing the Quick view of an item, you notice that a login page content appears instead of the content of the page specified by the URI.
 This symptom will likely repeat itself over many items.

 • When trying to access the page to index manually in a browser, you’re redirected to that login page.

-Click for likely cause and resolution
+Likely cause and resolution

 Resolution: